 LEADING READING SESSIONS WITH CHILDREN

-In his book "Teach Like a Champion", author-researcher Doug Lemov writes about his research into what separates great teachers from the rest.
-He drew his conclusions based on observations and interviews with teachers whom other teachers identified as "great."
+In his book "Teach Like a Champion", author-researcher Doug Lemov shares his research into what separates great teachers from the rest.
+His conclusions are based on his observations and interviews with teachers whom other teachers had identified as "great."